GoogleCloudPlatform/evaluating-cost-and-performance-of-bigquery-workloads/README.md

 # Evaluating cost and performance of BigQuery workloads

-This guide implements a serverless framework for measuring cost and performance of BigQuery workloads on three different scenarios: on-demand, slots autoscaling, and BI Engine working on top of an on-demand project.
+This is a tutorial for measuring cost and performance of BigQuery workloads on three different scenarios: on-demand, slots autoscaling, and BI Engine working on top of an on-demand project.
 This project can be instrumental for quantifying cost of each of setup.

 ## Architecture
 User launches a Cloud Function that launches a set of Cloud Functions that run against BigQuery.
 At any given time, the user can query the status of the test to get performance indicators.